refinedev/refine/documentation/docs/api-reference/antd/introduction/index.md

 ```

 :::tip
-If you have any configurations in the Ant Design's theme, you should wrap your app with the [`<App />`](https://ant.design/components/app) component to make sure the notifications are also recieving the current theme configuration.
+If you have any configurations in the Ant Design's theme, you should wrap your app with the [`<App />`](https://ant.design/components/app) component to make sure the notifications are also receiving the current theme configuration.
 :::

 ## Predefined Components and Views